 A patient who meets the requirements above will be prescribed aid-in-dying medication only if:

 To use the medication, the patient must be able to ingest it on their own.
 A doctor or other person who administers the lethal medication may face criminal charges.

-You can read the full text of Arizona's death with dignity bills on the Arizona legislature’s website.
+You can read the full text of Arizona's proposed End-of-Life Decisions Act on the Arizona legislature's website.

 To find out more about the history and current status of death with dignity laws in the United States, visit the website of the Death With Dignity National Center.